High-fidelity Prediction of Megapixel Longitudinal Phase-space Images of Electron Beams using Encoder-Decoder Neural Networks: Conclusion

-Because both the autoencoder and the loss function do not depend on any characteristics of an RF photoinjector or the longitudinal phase-space of an electron bunch, we expect this architecture to be generalized to many other image-based diagnostics, not only for accelerators but also for other types of scientific facilities.
-Looking forward, the autoencoder can be further extended to include more diagnostics (decoders) for the longitudinal phase-space as well as the transverse phase-space, with the ultimate goal of building a complete virtual photoinjector using experimental data.
+Because both the model and the loss function do not depend on any characteristics of an RF photoinjector or the longitudinal phase-space of an electron bunch, we expect this method to be generalized to many other image-based diagnostics, not only for accelerators but also for other types of scientific facilities.
+The generality of the model has been demonstrated by training the model on a dataset with artificially distorted longitudinal phase-spaces.
+Looking forward, the model can be further extended to include more diagnostics (decoders) for the longitudinal phase-space as well as the transverse phase-space, with the ultimate goal of building a complete virtual photoinjector using experimental data.